tier4/caret_doc/docs/tutorials/recording.md

 <prettier-ignore-start>
 !!!info
       Reason to build the target with CARET/rclcpp is explained here.
-      Some tracepoints must be added to template implementation, which is referred by rclcpp header files, for CARET to trace a target application.
+      Some tracepoints must be added to template implementation, which is referred by rclcpp header files, for CARET to record a target application.
       In order to apply rclcpp which has the additional tracepoints, the target have to be built with CARET/rclcpp again.
       Therefore, CARET cannot trace the application provided by Ubuntu's aptitude such as `demo_nodes_cpp`.
       If you want to trace such pre-build packages, please build them again from source code.